Pixelshaped/flat-mapper-bundle/README.md

 ### Purpose

-Its purpose is to sit on top of your Persistence Layer and help you create DTOs for your Business Layer, in the same way you would with the Doctrine `NEW` keyword, except at depth.
+Its purpose is to help you create DTOs the same way you would with the Doctrine `NEW` keyword, except at depth.
 Other ways to do that generally imply mapping entities to DTOs which is less performant (memory and CPU wise).
+You can find benchmarks for this package at [Pixelshaped/flat-mapper-benchmark](https://github.com/Pixelshaped/flat-mapper-benchmark).

 ## How to use?